Self-Admitted GenAI Usage in Open-Source Software: Related Work

 \subsection{GenAI Risks and Integration Concerns}

-The integration of GenAI tools into software development workflows has raised significant concerns regarding security risks and responsible adoption practices.
-Research in this area has focused on understanding the multifaceted challenges developers face when incorporating these tools, ranging from immediate security and quality concerns to broader organizational and workflow integration issues.
+The integration of GenAI tools into software development workflows has raised serious concerns regarding security risks and responsible adoption practices.
+Research in this area has focused on understanding the varied challenges developers face when incorporating these tools, ranging from immediate security and quality concerns to broader organizational and workflow integration issues.

 Regarding security concerns, Sandoval et al.~\cite{sandoval2023lostcuserstudy} examined the security implications of using AI-written code assistants and found that LLMs may inadvertently introduce vulnerabilities into codebases, highlighting the need for careful screening when integrating AI-generated code.
 Asare et al.~\cite{asare2023ese} compared the performance of GitHub Copilot with human developers in secure coding tasks.
 They found that the GenAI tool exhibits patterns of security weaknesses similar to those of human programmers, raising questions about code review practices and security governance.